mdanlowski/TODOExplorer/README.md

 # TODOExplorer
 ### An idea of a utility to crawl through code folders, find @TODO (or other key) comments in code and present them on an interactive interface

+Developing this as a Python exercise and for own use :) - I write @TODO in commented lines in source code where I've got something to complete, fix or pimp a little

+key and path to root code catalogue will be passed through CLI arguments, and later through a GUI

 ## How to run
 - clone or download the repository
 - open a shell in the repository folder